List of New Orleans gangs

 According to New Orleans Police Department, gang related homicides spiked in 2007, which drove the city's homicide rate to a record high.
-Some of the most vicious cliques, like the Dooney Boys and the 9th ward G-Strip Gang, moved to other cities and clashed with each other in violent gun battles.
-New Orleans drug crews became involved in violent crime and murders in host cities like Atlanta, Houston, Dallas, Biloxi, Baton Rouge, and Jacksonville.
+Some of the most violent cliques, like the Dooney Boys and the 9th ward G-Strip Gang, moved to other cities and clashed with each other in violent gun battles.
+New Orleans drug crews became involved in violent crime and murders and spread throughout the drug trade in host cities and states such as Atlanta, Houston, Tennessee, Dallas and Baton Rouge.

 In 2012, Mayor Mitch Landrieu formed the Multi-Agency Gang (MAG) Unit, which is the key enforcement component of the Group Violence Reduction Strategy (GVRS).
 The MAG Unit identifies the most dangerous and influential gang members and removes them from the community.